blogrocks/webpack-for-react/README.md

 * Serving bundled assets from memory

 #### In production mode
+* Unused CSS classes are striped out by PurifyCSS
 * Extracting css into a seperate file
 * Generating index.html according to a template
 * Injecting \<script> and \<link> tag into index.html